Articles

 Highlight Exclusive Elements

 Position live attendance as the premium experience.
-Mention that certain resources will only be available to live attendees, or that you'll answer questions in real-time that won't be addressed in recordings.
+Mention that certain resources, such as exclusive downloadable resources, will only be available to live attendees, or that you’ll answer questions in real-time that won’t be addressed in recordings.
 This strategy acknowledges replay viewing whilst incentivising live participation.

 Step 5: Implement Strategic Pre-Webinar Engagement

 The period between registration and event represents a critical opportunity to build commitment and anticipation.
+Attendee engagement during this time is essential for keeping your audience engaged and increasing the likelihood they will attend.
 Companies that engage registrants between signup and show time see significantly higher attendance rates.

 Send Valuable Pre-Webinar Content